NethServer/ns8-docs/ejabberd.rst

 2. enable ``Let's Encrypt`` option accordingly to your needs
 3. Select the LDAP user Domain to identify users
 4. Click the :guilabel:`Save` button
-5. open the entered host name inside the browser, eg: ``https://ejabberd.nethserver.org``.
+5. connect a XMMP client with a valid user on the domain to the entered host name, eg: ``https://ejabberd.nethserver.org``.

 .. note::
    Ejabberd authentication is integrated with LDAP user domain that you can configure at :ref:`user-domains-section`.

-The Ejabberd administrators are allowed to use the web admin page allowed on port 5280
+The Ejabberd administrators are allowed to use the web admin page on port 5280

 Under the Advanced options section, the administrator can also configure: